Vinyl cation: Rearrangements

 Methyl shifts are observed in the addition of tert-butyl cation to but-2-yne.
 The pentaallyl cation that is formed could be the result of a single 1,3-methyl shift or two consecutive 1,2-methyl shifts.
 Rearrangement via the double bond could also change the size of a cyclic system.
 In the solvolysis of methyl-substituted cyclohexenyl triflate, the rearrangement and non-rearranged product are formed in almost equal amounts, with a small preference to the rearrangement product because of its linear structure.
-However, it must be noted that there is some strain in the methylenecyclopentane rearrangement product.
+However, there is some strain in the methylenecyclopentane rearrangement product.

 Lastly, halogens could also move into and stabilize a vinyl cation system.
 In the reaction of 5-chloropent-1-yne with trifluoroacetic acid, there is simultaneous protonation and 1,4-shift of chlorine that forms a bridged cyclic structure across four carbons.
 Trifluoroacetic acid subsequently attacks the intermediate from the terminal end to form 2-chloropent-4-enyl trifluoroacetate.
 This phenomenon is also observed in other halogens.
 For instance, fluoroalkynes can form a product with two adducts.